buotex/blog/posts/ml/counting_status_january.markdown

 ##Ex5

 - Do superpixel segmentation
+- foreground/background segmentation / unsupervised perhaps?
 - Calculate features for superpixel
+- integrate vigra stuff?
+- clusterization
 - place seeds
 - bleed seeds out into regions
-- foreground/background segmentation
 - training / prediction

+##Ex6

+- Get more ground truth
+- Combine either pylon or contour approach with structured forest
+- How do we enter a cost matrix into the forest?
+- Suggestion: Tune the random forest to purity with regards to classes in its leaves
+- Suggestion: For the number of elements, do something elaborate?

 ####Evaluation: